python string interpolation formatting

 For further exploration of f-strings, refer to our python string interpolation f-string tutorial.

 By mastering these advanced techniques, beginning coders can produce well-formatted, readable, and efficient Python code.
-For more on string operations, visit our python string operations page.
+For more on string operations, visit our page.